NodeBB/NodeBB/README.md

 ## Installation

+NodeBB is powered by Node.js with a Redis database.
+They must be installed prior in order for NodeBB to work.

+	# apt-get install nodejs redis

-First step is to obtain all of the dependencies requires by NodeBB:
+Next, obtain all of the dependencies required by NodeBB:

     $ npm install

-*(Optional)* Next, we install redis.
-If you already have redis installed, you can skip this step.

-    # apt-get install redis

 Now we ensure that the configuration files are properly set up.
 NodeBB runs on port 4567 by default.
 The client side config can be set up thusly: